 Cahun collaborated with her life-long lover and stepsister, Marcel Moore, to produce an astounding series of images of herself from her teens to her death that defy a fixed gender and identity.
 Influenced by Oscar Wilde, the pair were part of the vibrant artistic life of interwar Paris.
 Posing as a treacherous German soldier, the women carried out an ingenious counter-propaganda campaign against the Nazi Occupation of Jersey, where they had moved in 1937, until their arrest and condemnation to death.
 Combining rarely seen war archive and contemporary footage, the film mimics the photographer’s own surreal style.

 Key critics, including David Bate, Mary Ann Caws and Elisabeth Lebovici highlight her significance to modern art and personal acquaintances recount memories of this remarkable couple.

 Featuring Anna Pons Carrera as Claude Cahun and Mary Herbert as Marcel Moore.

 Director of Photography: Melissa Byers Editor: Phil Reynolds Research Assistant: Louis Bailey Art director/Stills photographer: Jess Hooks UK 2005

-Black and white/colour 45 minutes Video aspect ratio: 16:9 In English with French subtitles
+Black and white/colour 45 minutes Video aspect ratio: 16:9 In English with French subtitles.
+Supported by